beginning of content

 How is kidney cancer diagnosed?

 If your doctor suspects kidney cancer, they will refer you for blood and urine tests.
-Imaging tests such as CT, MRI, ultrasound or x-ray may be used to examine the kidneys and to check if the cancer has spread to any other part of your body.
+Imaging tests such as CT, MRI, ultrasound or x-ray can check the kidneys and see if the cancer has spread to any other part of your body.

 You might also have a biopsy, where a small sample of tissue is removed and examined in a laboratory.